How To Make a Faux Cake

 This project is perfect for someone who is planning a photoshoot and maybe doesn’t want to spring for the expensive three-tiered cake.

+Making a faux cake is relatively easy, and you can use a variety of materials to create the look you want.
 Maybe you are planning a wedding, outdoor tablescape photo, or birthday photo shoot.

 A fun project that is not only affordable, it is pretty easy for the most inexperienced DIY-er to do.